chi-immigration-task-force/icirr-app/README.md

 Using whatever approach you prefer.

 ## Developing
-We're doing development like it's a website and then copying the results of a production build of the web assets into cordova to generate the native apps.
-To get started, change directory to `icirr-app/web/`, run `yarn && yarn start`.
+To get started, run `yarn && yarn start`.
 You should then be able to see the existing site at `http://localhost:3000/`.

-All the website files live in `/web/src`.
+All the website files live in `/src`.
 Feel free to poke around!
 The primary technologies we use are:

 1. [React](https://facebook.github.io/react/)
 2. [Redux](http://redux.js.org/)

+### The build process
+The build process is run by [gulp](https://www.npmjs.com/package/gulp), which chains together tasks.
+The `build` task (defined in `gulp/tasks/build.js`) runs and html build task and a [webpack](https://webpack.js.org/) build task.
+The html build task more-or-less just copies over the index.html file, but with some variable substitution.

 ## Deploying web app to heroku
 For more details instructions, check out heroku's instructions on how to deploy